Robert Harrison (publisher): Rushmore

 In January 1955, Rushmore flew to Los Angeles to confer with old Harrison informants like De Scaffa and Quillan.
 He also recruited new ones like Mike Connolly of The Hollywood Reporter and Agnes Underwood of the Los Angeles Herald Express.
 One of Rushmore's most prolific discoveries was United Press columnist Aline Mosby.
 Despite his high salary, Rushmore was repelled by the informants and Harrison.
 Rushmore considered his employer a "pornographer," though Rushmore himself was a collector of erotica.
-Contrary to the popular legend that the magazine double-checked its facts before publishing its articles, as well as being vetted by Confidentials lawyers as "suit-proof," the later 1957 court case would show otherwise.
+Contrary to the popular legend that the magazine double-checked its facts before publishing its articles, as well as being vetted by Confidential's lawyers as "suit-proof," the later 1957 court case would show otherwise.
 Harrison communicated with his West Coast network by telegram and phone.
 But in the rising face of legal threats from the film industry, Harrison would make his boldest move yet.

 Hollywood Research Inc. was the new intelligence-gathering front of Confidential, run by Marjorie Meade, Robert Harrison's now 26-year-old niece.
-Despite her youth and red-headed beauty, she was the one of the most feared persons in Hollywood since her arrival in January 1955.
+Despite her youth and red-headed beauty, she was one of the most feared persons in Hollywood since her arrival in January 1955.
 John Mitchum, the younger brother of Robert Mitchum, described a visit to Fred Otash, where he was taken to "a ground floor apartment in a luxury apartment building in Beverley Hills, the offices, it turned out, of Hollywood Research Inc., command central for Confidential's fact-gathering and surveillance agents.
 The place was filled with big, tough looking guys, and some of them looked like they were packing heat.
 There were desks around the apartment topped with phones and recording and listening devices and files and photographs.
 John was taken to the head tough guy and recognized him—it was Fred Otash, a notorious ex-LA cop turned private eye, Hollywood fixer, problem solver, leg breaker, a big mean Lebanese, looked like Joe McCarthy with muscle."
 The Harrison enterprise had evolved into a "quasi-blackmail operation."
 Once a proposed story was assembled, it could be published outright.
 Or more typically, either Meade or an agent would visit the subject and present a copy as a "buy-back" proposal, or the story be held back for in exchange for information on other celebrities.
 But instead of paying the magazine not to publish an article about themselves or implicating others, two actors, Lizabeth Scott and Robert Mitchum, sued.
 Their attorney was Jerry Giesler, who also represented heiress Doris Duke.